AfterEllen

-AfterEllen (also known as AfterEllen.com) is an American culture website founded in 2002, with a focus on entertainment, interviews, reviews, and news of interest to the lesbian and bisexual women's community.
+AfterEllen is an American culture website founded in 2002, with a focus on entertainment, interviews, reviews, and news of interest to the lesbian and bisexual women's community.
 The site covers pop culture and lifestyle issues from a feminist perspective; and the political climate as it pertains to the community.
 AfterEllen is not affiliated with entertainer Ellen DeGeneres, although its name refers to her coming out, specifically when her character came out in "The Puppy Episode" (1997) on her eponymous sitcom.

 AfterEllen originally reported on subjects of popular culture, such as celebrities, fashion, film, television, music, and books; publishing articles, regular columns, opinion pieces, interviews, reviews, recaps of television shows with lesbian and bisexual characters or subtextual content, and popularity contests.
 Weekly vlogs were a key feature, the more popular of which included "Brunch With Bridget", "Lesbian Love", and "Is This Awesome?"
 The site also featured popular web series such as the Streamy Award-winning and Webby Award-nominated Anyone But Me.
 AfterEllen later included news and politics affecting lesbians, bi women, and the general community.
 Its podcast, Let's Process, ran from 2014 to 2016, and was revived in 2020 as the AfterEllen Podcast.
 Ownership of the website changed hands in 2006 (Logo), 2014 (Evolve Media), and 2019 (Lesbian Nation).

 History

-2002–2005
+2002–2005 (Erosion Media)

 AfterEllen was founded April 15, 2002 by Sarah Warn and Lori Grant, under their corporation Erosion Media.
 A companion site focusing on the portrayal of gay and bisexual men in the media, AfterElton.com, was founded in January 2005.
 Its name was an homage to Elton John.
 The site rebranded as TheBacklot.com in April 2013, and was dissolved in June 2015.

-2006–2013
+2006–2013 (Logo)

 In 2006, AfterEllen and AfterElton were acquired by cable television channel Logo.
 In 2007, in response to the popular "Maxim Hot 100" readers contest for heterosexual men, the annual "AfterEllen Hot 100 List" poll of women in "film, television, music, sports and fashion" was created.
 The special feature ran until 2016.

 In March 2008, AfterEllen was named one of "the world's 50 most powerful blogs" by British newspaper The Guardian for its "irreverent look at how the lesbian community is represented in the media.
 At the time considered the top website for lesbian women, that same year it averaged "over 700,000 readers" per month.

 In October 2009, Sarah Warn announced that associate editor Karman Kregloe would take over as Editor in Chief.
 In June 2011, the site ranked as the second most popular LGBT website with 203,924 monthly visitors, after The Advocate.